 - the purpose of the grant program - the eligibility and assessment criteria - how grant applications are considered and selected - how grantees are notified and receive grant payments - how grantees will be monitored and evaluated - responsibilities and expectations in relation to the opportunity.

-This grant opportunity and process will be administered by the Community Grants Hub on behalf of the Department of Agriculture.
+This grant opportunity and process will be administered by the Community Grants Hub on behalf of the Department of Agriculture, Water and the Environment (the department).

 2. About the grant program